Optimal design for linear models via gradient flow: Gradient flow for linearized EIT design

-\begin{remark} In the numerical tests, the gradient flow \cref{alg: particle flow} does not converge always to the same solution from different initializations, a reflection of the A- and D-OED landscapes being nonconvex under the $W_2$ metric \eqref{eqn: W2 metric}.
-This fact does not contradict the $L_2$ convexity claim of \cref{prop: convexity} of \Cref{subsec: convexity}; the two metrics and their convexity results are conceptually independent. \end{remark}

-The design of~Init.\labelcref{init: L-shape} assigns heavier weights to samples for which either $\theta_1$ or $\theta_2$ lie in the sector $[0,\frac{\pi}{2}]$.
-Physical intuition is that this region could carry more information, suggesting that it is a good place for sources and detectors.
+The design of~\ref{init: L-shape} assigns heavier weights to samples for which either $\theta_1$ or $\theta_2$ lie in the sector $[0,\frac{\pi}{2}]$.
+According to~\eqref{eqn: inhomo}, this region could carry more information, suggesting that it is a good place for sources and detectors.

 We first examine the gradient information.
-Defining $\rho$ as in Init.\labelcref{init: entire space}, we compute:
+Defining $\rho$ as in \ref{init: entire space}, we compute:

 as a function of $\theta = (\theta_1, \theta_2)$ over the design space.
-This function is plotted in \cref{fig: A velocity field}, with the top row showing results for homogeneous media $\mA_\hom$ and the bottom row showing those for inhomogeneous media $\mA_{\ihom}$.
-For $\mA_\hom$ (\cref{fig: A velocity field}(a)), the gradient magnitude is rather balanced over the entire design space, with relatively higher magnitude near the diagonal, where $\theta_1 \approx \theta_2$.
-In contrast, \cref{fig: A velocity field}(c) shows that $\mA_{\ihom}$ has much stronger disparity in in the gradient, with the highest magnitude seen in the region of $(\theta_1,\theta_2)\in[0,\frac{\pi}{2}]^2$.
-(The gradient field of the inhomogeneous is rather similar to \cref{fig: A velocity field}(b), so we omit that plot.)
+This function is plotted in Figure~\ref{fig: A velocity field}, with the left panel showing results for homogeneous media $\mA_\hom$ and the right panel showing those for inhomogeneous media $\mA_{\ihom}$.
+For $\mA_\hom$ (Figure~\ref{fig: A velocity field}(A)), the gradient magnitude is rather balanced over the entire design space, with relatively higher magnitude near the diagonal, where $\theta_1 \approx \theta_2$.
+In contrast, Figure~\ref{fig: A velocity field}(B) shows that $\mA_{\ihom}$ has much stronger disparity in in the gradient, with the highest magnitude seen in the region of $(\theta_1,\theta_2)\in[0,\frac{\pi}{2}]^2$.

-We now discuss the evolution of probability measure $\rho$ during~\cref{alg: particle flow} for different scenarios of media types and initializations.
-For gradient flow, we set the time discretization to $\dd t = 2* 10^{-7}$ and the total iteration number to $T = 50.$ A periodic boundary condition is deployed in \cref{alg: particle flow}.
-To be specific, in line 3 of \cref{alg: particle flow}, the updated particle location follows $\theta$ is set to be $(\theta \mod 2\pi)$.
+We now discuss the evolution of probability measure $\rho$ during Algorithm~\ref{alg: particle flow} for different scenarios of media types and initializations.
+For gradient flow, we set the time discretization to $\dd t = 10^{-3}$ and the total iteration number to $T = 5000.$ A periodic boundary condition is deployed in Algorithm~\ref{alg: particle flow}.
+To be specific, in line 3 of Algorithm~\ref{alg: particle flow}, the updated particle location follows $\theta$ is set to be $(\theta \mod 2\pi)$.